atsign-foundation/atsign.dev/content/en/docs/Get-Started/Your_Proj.md

 flutter pub global activate at_app
 ```

+{{% pageinfo color="primary" %}}
+Verify your system PATH variable

-When you run the command above, it may prompt you that the pub cache bin is missing from the system PATH variable.
-The prompts will tell you the appropriate steps to add it to the PATH variable.
-Please complete those steps before continuing.
+- When you run the command above, it may prompt you that the pub cache bin is missing from the system PATH variable.
+- The prompts will tell you the appropriate steps to add it to the PATH variable.
+- Please complete those steps before continuing.
+  {{% /pageinfo %}}

 ### Create your @platform application

+{{% pageinfo color="primary" %}}
-Note for Windows users:
+Note for Windows users

-In the following commands you will see the `at_app` command, please replace it with `at_app.bat`.
+- In the following commands you will see the `at_app` command, please replace it with `at_app.bat`.
+  {{% /pageinfo %}}

 #### Command Format